 Stamp an Object

 The vBase Stamper records a file’s timestamp, author, and digital fingerprint (SHA3 hash) on a public blockchain.
-This metadata—known as provenance—provides permanent, verifiable proof of a file’s authenticity and timestamp.
+This metadata—known as —provides permanent, verifiable proof of a file’s authenticity and timestamp.

 Sign in or register for a free account